Hexworks/zircon/README.md

 Zircon is made available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).

 ## Credits
-Zircon is created and maintained by Adam Arold, Milan Boleradszki and Gergely Lukacsy
+Zircon is created and maintained by Adam Arold, Milan Boleradszki, Gergely Lukacsy and Coldwarrl

 *We're open to suggestions, feel free to message us on [Discord][discord] or open an issue.*
 *Pull requests are also welcome!*